-SERES THERAPEUTICS, INC. 200 SIDNEY STREET - 4TH FLOOR CAMBRIDGE, MASSACHUSETTS 02139
+SERES THERAPEUTICS, INC. 101 CAMBRIDGEPARK DRIVE CAMBRIDGE, MASSACHUSETTS 02140

 The Annual Meeting of Stockholders (the "Annual Meeting") of Seres Therapeutics, Inc., a Delaware corporation (the "Company"), will be held at 8:00 a.m.
-Eastern time on Thursday, June 22, 2023.
+Eastern time on Thursday, April 4, 2024.
 The Annual Meeting will be a completely virtual meeting, which will be conducted via live webcast.
-You will be able to attend the Annual Meeting online and submit your questions during the meeting by visiting www.virtualshareholdermeeting.com/MCRB2023 and entering your 16-digit control number included on your Notice of Internet Availability of Proxy Materials ("Internet Notice"), your proxy card or on the instructions that accompanied your proxy materials.
+You will be able to attend the Annual Meeting online and submit your questions during the meeting by visiting www.virtualshareholdermeeting.com/MCRB2024 and entering your 16-digit control number included on your proxy card or on the instructions that accompanied your proxy materials.
 The Annual Meeting will be held for the following purposes:

-- 1. To elect Stephen A. Berenson, Richard N. Kender, and Claire M. Fraser, Ph.D. as Class II Directors to serve until the 2026 Annual Meeting of Stockholders, and until their respective successors have been duly elected and qualified; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3.
+- 1. To elect Paul R. Biondi and Kurt C. Graves as Class III Directors to serve until the 2027 Annual Meeting of Stockholders, and until their respective successors have been duly elected and qualified; - 2.
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - 3.
 To approve, on an advisory (non-binding) basis, the compensation of our named executive officers; - 4.
-To approve an amendment to our Restated Certificate of Incorporation to increase the number of authorized shares of our common stock, par value \$0.001 per share (our "Common Stock") from 200,000,000 to 240,000,000; - 5.
-To approve an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve Proposal 4; and - 6.
+To approve an amendment to our Restated Certificate of Incorporation to increase the number of authorized shares of our common stock, par value \$0.001 per share (our "Common Stock") from 240,000,000 to 360,000,000; - 5.
+To approve an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve Proposal 4; - 6.
+If properly presented at the Annual Meeting, to vote upon a stockholder proposal on simple majority vote; and - 7.
 To transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment of the Annual Meeting.

-Holders of record of our Common Stock as of the close of business on April 24, 2023 are entitled to notice of and to vote at the Annual Meeting, or any continuation, postponement or adjournment of the Annual Meeting.
-To participate in the Annual Meeting, including to vote via the Internet, you will need the 16-digit control number included on your Internet Notice, your proxy card or on the instructions that accompanied your proxy materials.
-A complete list of stockholders entitled to vote at the Annual Meeting will be open to the examination of any stockholder for a purpose germane to the meeting by sending an email to info@serestherapeutics.com, stating the purpose of the request and providing proof of ownership of our Common Stock for a period of ten days prior to the Annual Meeting and will also be available on the bottom of your screen during the Annual Meeting after entering your 16-digit control number.
+Holders of record of our Common Stock as of the close of business on February 12, 2024 are entitled to notice of and to vote at the Annual Meeting, or any continuation, postponement or adjournment of the Annual Meeting.
+To participate in the Annual Meeting, including to vote via the Internet, you will need the 16-digit control number included on your proxy card or on the instructions that accompanied your proxy materials.
+A complete list of stockholders entitled to vote at the Annual Meeting will be open to the examination of any stockholder for a purpose germane to the meeting by sending an email to info@serestherapeutics.com, stating the purpose of the request and providing proof of ownership of our Common Stock for a period of ten days ending on the day before the Annual Meeting.
 The Annual Meeting may be continued or adjourned from time to time without notice other than by announcement at the Annual Meeting.

 It is important that your shares be represented regardless of the number of shares you may hold.
 Whether or not you plan to attend the Annual Meeting webcast, we urge you to vote your shares via the Internet, as described in the enclosed materials.
-If you received a copy of the proxy card by mail, you may sign, date and mail the proxy card in the enclosed return envelope.
+If you have received a printed copy of your proxy card by mail, you may alternatively sign, date and mail the proxy card in the enclosed return envelope.
 Promptly voting your shares will ensure the presence of a quorum at the Annual Meeting and will save us the expense of further solicitation.
 Submitting your proxy now will not prevent you from voting your shares at the Annual Meeting if you desire to do so, as your proxy is revocable at your option.